 This document gives an overview of how the Blockstack Naming Service work.
 This section introduces you to BNS and explains the following concepts:

-The (Blockstack Core) repository is the reference implementation of the Blockstack Naming Service.
+The (Stacks Node) repository is the reference implementation of the Blockstack Naming Service.

 What is BNS